chinamike65/hugo-tuolesi/content/book4/book4en.md

 The poisoning of swords and soldiers, the obstacles and infringements of heavenly dragons and evil spirits, and even being born in hell, hungry ghosts, animal realms, etc., all originate from the evil deeds such as killing for our own interests.

-This is from the point of view of reincarnation.
+This is from the point of view of rebirth.

 Then, in our daily life, all kinds of illnesses and pains in our body, all kinds of conflicts and troubles that occur, being persecuted and excluded at work, and even taking a lawsuit, violating the laws of the state, etc., are also due to egoism It is caused by the idea of ​​loving me, respecting me.